Clinical Laboratory Improvement Amendments: CLIA Program

 An objective of the CLIA is to ensure the accuracy, reliability and timeliness of test results regardless of where the test was performed.
-Most Laboratory Developed Tests have been regulated under this program.
+Most laboratory-developed tests have been regulated under this program.
 In 2014 the FDA started a public discussion about regulating some LDTs.

+Test complexity

 Per CLIA, each specific laboratory system, assay, examination is graded for level of complexity by assigning scores of 1, 2, or 3 for each of the following seven criteria.
 A score of 1 is the lowest level of complexity, and a score of 3 indicates the highest level.
 Score 2 is assigned when the characteristics for a particular test are intermediate between the descriptions listed for scores of 1 and 3.